Petit Saint Vincent: History

 The island is privately owned.
 In 1963 Haze Richardson and Doug Terman chartered their 77’ schooner Jacinta to Mr. H.W.
 Nichols, Jr. and family.
 During this three-week cruise, Mr. Nichols expressed interest in purchasing an island and building a small hotel.
 Richardson and Terman concentrated their search on the Grenadines island chain, eventually arranging the purchase of Petit St. Vincent from a woman on Petit Martinique.
 The two men oversaw the construction of the 22 cottage resort on the behalf of Nichols, who asked Richardson to stay on as manager.
 Richardson accepted this offer and never left the island, becoming owner after Nichols’ death in 1985.

 Richardson died in a swimming accident in Costa Rica in 2008.
 His wife, Lynn Richardson, continued to manage the resort until November 2010, when it was announced that the island had been sold to Freedom Resorts Ltd., operated by business partners Phil Stephenson (majority owner) and Robin Paterson.
 Improvements made by this group include renovations to the cottages, a new beach bar and restaurant, and a spa.

-The Petit St. Vincent resort contains 22 cottages, as well as a spa and a dive center in the 115 acre area.
+The Petit St. Vincent resort contains 22 cottages, as well as a spa and a dive center in the 115-acre area.
 Food services are provided by the Main Pavilion Restaurant and Bar and the nearby Beach Restaurant with the adjacent Goatie's Bar.
-Stephenson invested heavily in the refurbishment of the resort, and under the management of husband and wife team Matthew and Anie Semark, the island was inducted into the portfolio of Small Luxury Hotels of the World in July 2013.
 The diving center on the island was opened by Jean Michel Cousteau in 2014.

+In 2019, Petit St. Vincent was purchased by the American designer and real estate entrepreneur Tanja Ellis.
+Ellis has acquired several other hotels and islands throughout the Caribbean.

+Hurricane Beryl

+On July 1, 2024 Hurricane Beryl, a Category 5 storm, pummeled the Grenadines and the surrounding area.
+Petit St. Vincent was hit hard, sustaining significant damage.
+The resort is currently undergoing restoration and redevelopment and aims to reopen in 2026.